 First, let’s answer some of your most asked questions about the Outer Banks.
-Then, we will take a look at the best towns in the Outer Banks!
+Then, we will take a look at the best towns in the Outer Banks for families!

 What Is So Special About The Outer Banks?